KRFOSS/kali-docs/arm/raspberry-pi-64-bit/index.md

 ## Kali on Raspberry Pi 2 v1.2 - Image Customization

 If you want to customize the Kali Raspberry Pi 2 v1.2 image, including changes to the [packages](/docs/general-use/metapackages/) being installed, changing the [desktop environment](/docs/general-use/switching-desktop-environments/), increasing or decreasing the image file size or generally being adventurous, check out the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
-The script to use is `rpi.sh` (32-bit) or `rpi-64bit.sh` (64-bit).
+The script to use is `raspberry-pi.sh` (32-bit) or `raspberry-pi-64-bit.sh` (64-bit).